 Improper installation or attachment of equipment or accessories could result in electrical shock, short-circuit, leaks, fire or other damage to the equipment.
-ONLY use accessories, optional equipment and spare parts made or approved by Daikin.
+ONLY use accessories, optional equipment and spare parts made or approved by Daikin unless otherwise specified.

 Make sure installation, testing and applied materials comply with applicable legislation (on top of the instructions described in the Daikin documentation).